 - Use language effectively - be positive and use high-level action verbs (e.g. organised, managed).
-Try and avoid the first person use of ‘I’ – this helps you get to the point more quickly.
+It is favourable to write in the first person – but avoiding pronouns such as ‘I’, ‘me’, ‘my’, ‘we’, ‘us’.

 - There are different types of CVs – pick the one that works for you and the job you are applying for.
 This includes skills based, chronological and academic.

 We have a large amount of documents in our Download Zone to help you put together an effective CV.
 However, if you require additional help please come along to Purple Door where one of our experienced advisers will be available to provide tips and advice on content and presentation.

 See Purple Door's video tutorial below for our step by step guide on writing a CV.

 - CV Writing Guide (pdf) – a guide to help you write a winning CV, including CV styles and guidelines on layout.